eternal-flame-AD/pow-buster/README.md

 ## Features

+- SHA-2 and BLAKE3 hotstarting with round-level precomputation granularity
+- Structure of Array hashing backed by register-resident SIMD.
 - 4 searching modes: Prefix greater than (mCaptcha), prefix less than (Anubis/go-away), prefix mask test (Cap.js), and preimage finding (GoToSocial/NolLamas).
 - Greedy padding logic with 64-bit integer and floating point nonce stretching
 - Efficient outer loop and SIMD nonce encoding
-- SHA-2 hotstarting with round-level granularity
 - Fully unrolled and monomorphic core friendly to pipelining and ternary logic instruction lowering
 - Short-circuiting comparison with $H_1 \to H_7$ feed-forward elision with optional 64-bit support
 - Switch to octal nonces when success rate is overwhelming